clb953/KMOChanges2806/20c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/a/ae/Jocelyn_Brooke.jpg)

-Jocelyn Brooke spent most of his life in the little village of Bishopsbourne, which lies some 5 miles or so south-east of Canterbury, concealed like a secret in the Elham Valley, where it is washed (and occasionally flooded) by the intermittent waters of the Nailbourne.
+Jocelyn Brooke spent most of his life in the little village of Bishopsbourne, 5 miles south-east of Canterbury, concealed like a secret in the Elham Valley.
 He remains an obscure and neglected figure, best known, if at all, for The Orchid Trilogy

 ## Alfred Cohen